 Mediation Can Help You Stay out of a Courtroom

-During each session, you will discuss the issues you want resolved.
+During each session, you will discuss the issues you want to be resolved.
 For instance, if you have dependent children, you and your spouse may want to work through questions, such as:

 - Which parent pays child support?